Caleb Porter

-Caleb Porter (born February 18, 1975) is an American soccer coach who most recently served as the head coach of Major League Soccer club Columbus Crew from 2019 to 2022.
+Caleb Porter (born February 18, 1975) is an American soccer coach who was most recently the head coach of Major League Soccer club New England Revolution.
 He was previously head coach of the Portland Timbers from 2013 until 2017.
 He won MLS Cup in 2015 with Portland and 2020 with Columbus.
 In addition to MLS, he coached the United States U-23 team in 2011–12, and the University of Akron men's team from 2006 to 2012, winning the NCAA title in 2010.

 A former midfielder, he played college soccer for Indiana University before his short professional career in Major League Soccer and the United Soccer League was ended by persistent knee injuries.

 Player

-Porter attended Indiana University where he played on the men's soccer team from 1994 to 1997.
+Porter attended Indiana University where he played on the men's soccer team from 1994 to 1997 as defensive center midfielder.
+Lifetime Mentor Jerry Yeagley labelled his players as Piano Players or Piano Carriers.
+Caleb was a Piano Carrier.
+He was one of only two all time Indiana Hoosers to be Captain for three years of his team.
 He graduated in 1997 with a Bachelor's degree in sports management.
 In February 1998, the San Jose Clash selected Porter with the 3rd round (27th overall) in the 1998 MLS College Draft.
 He did not join the Clash until 1999 but his tenure there was short - he made just four appearances and, in his one start, was ejected in the 32nd minute.
 Following that performance, the Clash sent him on loan to the Sacramento Geckos of the A-League before waiving him in June.
 He quickly returned to MLS after being signed by the Tampa Bay Mutiny in July.
 He suffered from several knee injuries and had arthroscopic surgery on both knees during the off-season before retiring on June 30, 2000.
 In 1997, Porter was a member of the U.S. soccer team which took the bronze medal at the 1997 World University Games.

 College coach

 In 2000, Porter returned to Indiana University as an assistant soccer coach.
+While at Indiana as Assistant Coach, the Hoosers won two National Championships.
 After Ken Lolla left the University of Akron in December 2005, the Zips hired Porter as head soccer coach.
 After taking the Zips to two consecutive Mid-American Conference titles, and being named the 2007 MAC Coach of the Year, Porter signed a two-year contract extension in June 2008.

 Following Akron's near-perfect season of 2009, Porter was rumored to be in talks with Major League Soccer club D.C.
 United about their vacant head coaching position.
 However, the University of Akron and Porter agreed on terms of a new contract, keeping him in Akron for the next five years.

 Under Porter, the 2010 Akron squad captured the NCAA Men's Division I Soccer Championship, defeating the Louisville Cardinals, 1–0.